totz0404/totz0404/README.md

-- 👋 Hi, I’m @totz0404
+- 👋 Hi, I’m @Assalam
-- 👀 I’m interested in ...
+- 👀 I’m interested in Information Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CAD System
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me ...
+- 📫 How to reach me just PM me @totinfo@gmail.com

 <!---
-totz0404/totz0404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Assalam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->